sisco311/scrcpy-snap/snap/README.md

     # Launch the application #
     scrcpy

-    # If you need to use the buildin adb tool #
+    # If you need to use the builtin adb tool #
     scrcpy.adb [options]

 ### The Graphical Way